Hardcoreprawn/architecture/input/posts/solutions/technical-debt-framework.md

 ---
 Title: Technical Debt Framework
 Slug: technical-debt-framework
 Lead: Problems with code are like financial debt.
-It’s OK to borrow against the future, as long as you pay it off.
+It’s OK to borrow against the future, as long as you pay it off before the interest starts to bite.
 Description: Help teams manage technical debt by identifying and assessing existing debt across the enterprise and prioritizing items in an orderly fashion.
 Tags:
   - Architecture